enyao-cce/delta-modbus-tcp-communication/README.md

 This is a simple proof-of-concept which reads modbus values from a Delta ESS Controller.
 The code shows how to do the following:

-* Read/Write using node-red-contrib-modbus (in Flow 1)
+* Read/Write using the node-red-contrib-modbus library (in Flow 1)
-* Configuring node-red-contrib-modbus to read values from the Delta ESS Controller (in Flow 3)
+* Configuration using the node-red-contrib-modbus library to read values from the Delta ESS Controller (in Flow 3)